-In response to this crisis and its effect on the health of our entire community, Legacy Health, Adventist Health, Kaiser Permanente and Oregon Health & Science University have joined together to create a new model of care where no one is left untreated and patients have access to the timely services and supports they need to succeed.
-As the first behavioral health center of its kind in the region, the Unity Center for Behavioral Health is expected to become a national model for providing compassionate mental health care in times of crisis, without unnecessary waiting.
+In response to this crisis and its effect on the health of our entire community, Legacy Health, Adventist Health, Kaiser Permanente and Oregon Health & Science University joined to create a new model of care where no one is left untreated and patients have access to the timely services and supports they need to succeed.
+As the first behavioral health center of its kind in the region, the Unity Center for Behavioral Health aims to become a national model for providing compassionate mental health care in times of crisis, without unnecessary waiting.

 This unprecedented collaboration of four health systems shares the goal of providing care for all those in need through a combination of emergency, inpatient and robust transition to outpatient services and embraces the concepts of hope, recovery and resilience.
 The Unity Center includes 80 adult patient beds and 22 beds for adolescents, a 24/7 Psychiatric Emergency Department, and also houses organizations that provide community behavioral health services, helping to coordinate continued support to patients after discharge.
 In addition, the model incorporates onsite patient support from peers who have successfully overcome mental illness and addictions themselves.

 Unity has and will continue to serve as a nexus, helping to focus the individual resources and efforts formerly offered by four disparate health systems and other community-based organizations into a coordinated effort to improve access and care for patients with behavioral health disorders.

 Every element of the Unity Center was designed as a therapeutic environment to support hope, hospitality, recovery and resilience for behavioral health patients.
 A key feature of the new center will be a beautiful 20,000 square foot healing garden.
 This garden will include two physically separate areas so that patient populations of different ages, as well as those experiencing different acuities of mental illness, can enjoy outdoor time in the garden separately.
 All Unity Center patients will be offered the chance to visit the garden at least once each day.